Xuyen21/easy-business-contact/README.md

 ## REST API Endpoints Documentation

 This document provides a brief overview of the available API endpoints.
-For complete details on each endpoint, including request parameters, request body schemas, and response body examples, please visit the interactive API documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) \*(Uvicorn service must be up and running).
+For complete details on each endpoint, including request parameters, request body schemas, and response body examples, please visit the interactive API documentation at [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) \*(Uvicorn server must be up and running).
 With the database connected and backend endpoints established, FastAPI automatically generated this API documentation, offering a user-friendly interface for exploring and testing its functionalities.

 ### Persons